Image Survivable Features (ISFs)

 Cheque Fraud Prevention & Image Survivable Features

-The addition of Image Survivable Features (ISF’s) onto the face of a cheque can greatly help with fraud prevention and ISF’s are becoming more readily available.
-Such features enable the cheque data to be captured and encrypted within a unique coded number (UCN) or barcode that can be applied to the original paper cheque, thereby ensuring the validation of the item when the image is scanned within the new Image Clearing System (ICS) introduced in the UK in October 2017.
+The addition of Image Survivable Features (ISF’s) onto the face of a cheque can greatly help with cheque fraud prevention and ISF’s are becoming more readily available.
+Such features enable the cheque data to be captured and encrypted within a unique coded number (UCN) or barcode that can be applied to the original paper cheque, thereby ensuring the validation of the item when the image is scanned within the Image Clearing System (ICS) introduced in the UK in October 2017.
 Counterfeit items and fraudulently altered items can then be readily identified.